learn-co-curriculum/instant-datascience/README.md

 ![](https://learn-verified.s3.amazonaws.com/data-science-assets/song-chart.png)

+After finishing the first section of our full-time data science curriculum, you will be able to produce the kind of data analysis you see in Colin Morris' article.
+Awesome, right?

 ### Analyzing one song

 Let's take the song *Barbara Ann*, the most repetitive song of the Beach Boys which was remastered by the cast of *Saved by the Bell* in 1990.